Explore the Uncategorized Archives at Simply Coding for insights, tips, and resources on coding, programming, and tech trends. Learn and grow with us!

 A summer of learning

 Imagine this scenario: a summer where your child plays video games and learns a new valuable skill.
 Here at Simply Coding, this isn’t just a dream scenario, but a reality.
-Let’s be honest, it can be challenging to find something in the summer that challenges children while at the same time allows the children to enjoy what they are doing.
+Let’s be honest, it can be challenging to find something in the Summer Coding that challenges children while at the same time allows the children to enjoy what they are doing.
 We understand this, which is why what we are doing is revolutionary.
 Our summer programs allow your children to not only learn computer coding skills, but let’s them play Minecraft while they learn!

 Why it works